View Renee Condrick's Obituary on standardspeaker.com and share memories

 |

-Renee Condrick 60, of Hazleton passed away peacefully at her home early on May 21.
+Renee Condrick, 60, of Hazleton passed away peacefully at her home early Monday morning.

 Born in Weatherly, she was the daughter of the late Michael P. and Renee (Buliano) DeMelfi.